louisesykes198/the-crochet-files/README.md

 - As a user, I want to add a new crochet project with images and text so that I can share my work with others.
 - As a user, I want to edit my crochet projects so that I can make corrections or updates.
 - As a user, I want to delete my crochet projects so that I can remove content I no longer want to share.
 - As a user, I want to categorize my crochet projects so that others can easily find them.

+#### **Browsing & Filtering**
+- As a user, I want to browse crochet projects so that I can find inspiration.
+- As a user, I want to filter crochet projects by category and difficulty level so that I can find patterns that match my skill level.
+- As a user, I want to search for crochet projects by keywords so that I can find specific patterns or techniques.